stuffbyt/re-Invent2019BuildersSession/DeviceDetectionLab.md

 -	Acknowledge the message and click on Deploy.
 -	Once the function is deployed, give it a couple of minutes and then test the HTTP Response Headers using CURL utility.

-• Passing Mobile device user-agent to mimic a mobile device from our machine: curl -v https://dvd8yendmgqle.cloudfront.net/CloudFrontMap.png -H "User-Agent: Mozilla/5.0 (Android 7.0; Mobile; rv:54.0) Gecko/54.0 Firefox/54.0" >/dev/null
+• *Passing Mobile device user-agent to mimic a mobile device from our machine*: curl -v https://dvd8yendmgqle.cloudfront.net/CloudFrontMap.png -H "User-Agent: Mozilla/5.0 (Android 7.0; Mobile; rv:54.0) Gecko/54.0 Firefox/54.0" >/dev/null

-•	For desktop view, perform the following curl curl -v https://dvd8yendmgqle.cloudfront.net/CloudFrontMap.png >/dev/null
+•	*For desktop view, perform the following curl* curl -v https://dvd8yendmgqle.cloudfront.net/CloudFrontMap.png >/dev/null

 Notice in the HTTP response headers, you would get different sized image based on the User-Agent you manually pass in your Curl.
 Verify the Content-length header in your HTTP response headers.
 You would see a smaller object for Mobilr viewer.